sgoldenlab/simba/docs/Scenario1.md

   <img width="378" height="712" src="https://github.com/sgoldenlab/simba/blob/master/images/machinemodelsettings.PNG">
 </p>

 >*Note I:* If you have a CSV file containing hyperparameter metadata, you can import this file by clicking on `Browse File` and then click on `Load`.
 This will autofill all the Hyperparameter entry boxes and model evaluation settings.
 For the Scenario 1, we [provide](https://github.com/sgoldenlab/simba/blob/master/misc/BtWGaNP_meta.csv) a Metadata file that will populate the Hyperparameter entry boxes and evaluation settings with some default values.
 Please save this file to disk and load it.
+If you downloaded SimBA through our github page, the Metadata file should be in the *simba/misc* directory.

 >*Note II:* If you open the *BtWGaNP_meta.csv* file, you'll see that the left-most column - with the heading *Classifier_name* - contains one entry: *BtWGaNP*.
 This *Classifier_name* entry is only for reference, and does not affect the classfier you are generating.
 If you are generating a classifier using a different classifier name, let's say *attack*, you can leave the entries in the *BtWGaNP_meta.csv* file as is without causing any errors.